Blue Watch Spotlight

 - “Winning A Gunfight…securing victory ethically, mentally and tactfully in a gunfight”: There is much more to winning a gunfight than just physically surviving.
 Most who are in gunfights survive but may not win.
 Learn the difference and how you can survive and win.

-Once you have read it, please share with us your thoughts, good or bad, and we hope you will pass the book to a fellow officer.
+Once you have read the book, please share with us your thoughts, good or bad, and we hope you will pass along the book to a fellow officer.

 There are many ways to support the Blue Watch mission:

 - Pray – we need prayer warriors who will pray for us on an ongoing basis and at special events.